Recently at LHG, we are seeing an increasing number of candidates applying for the trader role of our flagship Diversified Global Macro Strategy.

 Interested in becoming a global macro trader at LHG?

-If after reading this article, you believe you are qualified to become a trader of our global macro strategy, please check out our careers site and share your resume with our HR department.
+If after reading this article, you believe you are qualified to become a trader for our global macro strategy, please check out our careers site and share your resume with our HR department.

 Copyright© (updated 2022) LHG Capital Management.
 All Rights Reserved.